 - Households with tenants who were displaced from Puerto Rico or the U.S. Virgin Islands after Hurricane Maria who are permanently resettled in Florida

-For more information and guidance on how to apply, please visit the official Rebuild Florida website at the following link:
+For more information and guidance on how to apply for Rebuild Florida programs, please visit the official Rebuild Florida website at the following link: